AI Odissi Generator — Nine Photos From Your Own Model

 How to photograph yourself for Odissi portraits

 Good input, good portrait.
-The pack forgives an imperfect photo — the free preview shows you the result in about 15 seconds — but four small things sharpen it.
+The pack forgives an imperfect photo — the free preview shows you the result in seconds — but four small things sharpen it.

 Frequently asked questions

-The preview is one Odissi portrait built from your photo, shown live in about 15 seconds — you judge the likeness before paying anything.
-The paid pack is nine portraits: three looks (temple editorial, stage register, jewellery-forward close), three takes each. €4,99, ready in about 45 seconds.
+- The preview is one Odissi portrait built from your photo, shown live in seconds — you judge the likeness before you commit to anything.
+The paid pack is nine portraits: three looks (temple editorial, stage register, jewellery-forward close), three takes each, once your model is trained — 12–20 photos, and we email you when your model is ready. €4,99, about ten seconds a portrait.

-The free preview tells you in about 15 seconds whether the likeness lands.
+- The free preview tells you in seconds whether the likeness lands.
 If it doesn't, the prep tips above are the fastest fix — usually it's lighting.
 One clear photo beats five blurry ones.

 When the Odissi pack fits